 His will was proved in the Oxford District Registry just a month later on 18 October 1869, his executors being the his wife and son Charles, Frederick Joseph Morrell, and the surgeon Edward Law Hussey.
 His effects came to under £30,000.

 Memorial to Tyrrell Knapp on wall of St Clement’s Church

 At the time of the 1871 census The Rise was occupied by three of their unmarried children: George (35), Elizabeth (25), and Clara (19).
 Mrs Harriet Knapp (57) and her unmarried daughters Alice (23), Amy (21), and Lucy (17) were visiting 6 Sillwood Road, Brighton, where Miss Elizabeth Hall (37) and her sister kept a school.

 Mrs Knapp and started selling her husband’s land, and by 1875 had moved away.
-In that year she hoped to sell The Rise itself and the present South Park for a housing estate; but the Morrell Trustees purchased it for £26,000 in 1876 to prevent this development, which they thought was too near Headington Hill Hall.
+In that year she hoped to sell The Rise itself and the present South Park for a housing estate; but the Morrell Trustees purchased both for £26,000 in 1876 to prevent this development, which they thought was too near Headington Hill Hall.

 Herbert Morrell let out Tyrrell Knapp’s former house, which was now usually known as “Headington Rise” rather than just “The Rise”.
 An advertisement in Jackson's Oxford Journal on 27 January 1877 read:

 By the time of the 1881 census Tyrrell Knapp’s widow Harriet was living alone at 3 Royal Parade, Cheltenham with a cook and a housemaid.
 She died at the age of 67 on 11 October 1881 at the age of 67 at the house of her daughter, Mrs Catherine Gibbons, in Tunbridge Wells.